WillPilgrim/lydia-client/src/Notes.md

 2. Experiment with data compression
 3. Save transactions will do a special put to account row.
 4. Restore reloads just the transaction portion of the account.
 5. Put the transactions in accounts 'state' and pass it to 'transactions'.
-Use Context?
+Use Context??